Northern Kenya contains some of the country's most intact Forests

 Very few people know about the forests of Northern Kenya.
 These are found across a variety of biomes, ranging from the dry desert and rising up into the lush cloud forests.
 They provide a stark contrast from the barren stereotype given to this part of the world.
 More importantly, they are the main source of water, medicine and food for everybody and everything living in this ecosystem.
 One of the most important programmes of the Milgis Trust is to help the communities understand the implications of habitat destruction and to teach them how to sustainably utilize forest resources.

-The Ndoto's and Matthews range mountains are the main water catchment for the 6000 square kilometre Milgis ecosystem.
+The Ndoto's, Nyiru and Lenkiyou (Matthews) range mountains are the main water catchment for the 6000 square kilometre Milgis ecosystem.

 It is our mandate to protect the forests, and the rivers that they support - for without these forests, there is no water.
 The entire sustainability of the region relies on the preservation of these watersheds.